thephpleague/csv/docs/9.0/connections/index.md

 ## Connection type

-Accessing the CSV document is done using one of the following class:
+Accessing the CSV document is done using one of the following classes:

 - `League\Csv\Reader` to connect on a [read only mode](/9.0/reader/)
 - `League\Csv\Writer` to connect on a [write only mode](/9.0/writer/)